 I am originally from Bogota Colombia, I immigrated as a toddler to Queens, New York.
 Growing up in the most diverse city in the world, my childhood friends were from all over the world.
 My family moved to South Florida, where I started high school and ended up having to relearn my Spanish.
 I am married to my best friend, my husband is my biggest supporter.
 Life has given us two beautiful children, who have taught me so much about myself and are my daily motivation.
 I genuinely understand how exhausting yet unbelievably wonderful parenting can be.

 When I am not in the office, I am usually busy with my little ones.
-We like being outdoors, being silly, listening to music, cheering on our sports teams and dining out.
+We like being outdoors, being silly, listening to music, cheering on our sports teams, and dining out.
 We also have a fur child, a rescue pup, who is currently getting trained as a therapy dog.
 Buster Moon is the sweetest ball of (hypoallergenic) fluff that can brighten up anyone’s day.
 I can’t wait for him to join me at the office.

 Child psychology is my passion, it’s what I read about for fun, I like to watch psychological thrillers as well as children’s movies.
 I am also fascinated by neuroscience research on trauma and attachment.
 Lately, I am on the mission to find out all there is to know about attachment and trauma treatment.
 I am a huge advocate for play, especially free unstructured outdoor play.
 I tend to post a whole lot about play and the brain on my social media.

 My life is not perfect, it has had its shares of unexpected twists and turns.
 I am human and life can be tough.
 I am so incredibly blessed to have wonderful people in my life that supported me and my family through difficult times.
 Some people change careers after something huge impacts their life.
 For me, I got more confirmation that I wanted to continue being a child therapist.
-I feel that there is no other job in the world, I rather be doing than the one I have been doing for the past 13 years!
+I feel that there is no other job in the world, I would rather be doing than the one I have been doing for the past 14 years!
 I truly find this work most rewarding and I am so excited that life has given me the opportunities to do what I love!

 My credentials are listed below.